Latest Shows & Articles

 Unfortunately, the impatient one (Joe) wouldn’t wait for the methodical one to finish reading.
 As a result, the bookshelf, while assembled, is not quite right.
 Some pieces got put in upside down and backwards.
 Because it could not be disassembled again, we will live with this mistake.

-Too many Americans use Joe’s plug-and-play approach.
+Too many Americans use Joe’s plug & play approach.
 They don’t want to spend time reading manuals or instructions.
-That may be fine when it comes to microwave ovens, TVs or computers, but this approach could lead to disaster when applied to over-the-counter medicines.
+That may be fine when it comes to microwave ovens, TVs, computers or mobile phones, but this approach could lead to disaster when applied to over-the-counter medicines.

 Most consumers assume that if you can buy a drug without a prescription it must be perfectly safe.
 After all, if you needed a medical degree to use it properly, it couldn’t be sold OTC, could it?